7/19/2024

 Fredrik Larsson

 Thank you, Johanna.
 Revenues are up 5% compared to last year.
 Personal assistance has lost 54 million in revenues that have been compensated by the good organic growth in all other businesses.
-In addition, the acquisition of Team Olivia contributed with 88 million from June 3rd.
-The operating adjusted operating profit increased by 40% from 77 million to 107 million compared to last year.
+In addition, the acquisition of Team Olivia contributed with $88 million from June 3rd.
+The adjusted operating profit increased by 40% from $77 million to $107 million compared to last year.
 This is our highest adjusted operating profit in actual terms ever in Q2.
 Both Q2 this year and last year were impacted by non-recurring items.
 I will elaborate more on those later.
-The profit increase by 30 million is primary explained by the recovery and elder care in Sweden that contributed 20 million and personal assistance that contributed with 80 million compared to last year.
-In the second quarter, net debt increased with roughly 150 million, where of 216 million is related to the payment for the purchase price for the acquisition of Team Olivia.
+The profit increase by 30 million is primarily explained by the recovery in elderly care in Sweden that contributed 20 million and personal assistance that contributed with 8 million from that last year.
+In the second quarter net debt increased with roughly 150 million, where over 216 million is related to the payment for the purchase price for the acquisition of Team Olivia.
 Our leverage has increased 0.2 times during the second quarter to 3.8.
-This is primary due to the acquisition of Team Olivia that increased our leverage with 0.4 times, excluding the acquisition of Team Olivia.
-Leverage would be 3.4.
+This is primarily due to the acquisition of Team Olivia that increased our leverage with 0.4 times.
+Excluding requisition of Team Olivia, leverage would be 3.4.
 Operating cash flow of 172 million in the quarter was even stronger than in Q1.
 This is explained by our good profit generation.
 There were only minor effects in this quarter from changes in working capital.
 This is explained by the fact that both Q1 and Q2 ended on non-business days.
-During the quarter we had negative items affecting comparability, reducing our operating profit with 27 million.
-This amount included 9 million related to IVOS revocation of the permit in Humbana Assistance and the subsequent claim.
-Cost related to an acquisition of Team Olivia Norway was included with 9 million and we had 10 million for a remeasurement of contingent consideration to be paid for the acquisition of assistance a day.
+During the quarter, we had negative items affecting comparability, reducing our operating profit with 27 million.
+This amount includes 9 million related to IVOS revocation of the permit in Humana Assistance and the subsequent claim. related to an acquisition of Team Olivia Norway.
+It was included with 9 million, and we had the 10 million for remesherment of contingent consideration to be paid for the acquisition of assistance a day.
 In 2022, personal assistance acquired assistance a day.
 A major part of the consideration was deferred and based on 2023 multiples.
-In Q2 the final contingent consideration amount has been established.
-And the difference of 10 million between the previous estimated and the final contingent consideration amount is recognized as an expense.
+In Q2, the final contingent consideration amount has been established And the difference of 10 million between the previous estimate and the final consideration amount is recognized as an expense.
 This is consistent with previous adjustments of contingent consideration that have been recognized as positive items affecting comparability of in total 106 million in previous quarters.
-Q2 last year included 12 million positive items affecting comparability including a positive adjustment on the contingent consideration of 42 million offset by costs linked to IVOS revoked permit of 29 million.
+Q2 last year included 12 million positive items affecting comparability, including a positive adjustment on the continued consideration of 42 million. offset by costs linked to IWAS permit of 29 million.
 And finally this quarter is compared to last year partly impacted by Easter.
 We have estimated Easter had a positive impact on EBIT with some 20 million due to lower personnel costs.
 Easter effect is of course neutral on the half year period.
 Now some final words from you Johanna.

 speaker